-- Home: Appears when you log on (This is the default tab when you log on.
-To change the login page to a different page, click on the green pushpin at the top right side of the browser window while on the desired page).
-View active alarms, the load status of the Rack PDU, and the most recent Rack PDU events.
-For more information, see "About Home" on page 108. - Status: Gives the user the status of the Rack PDU and Network.
+• Home: Appears when you log on.
+(This is the default tab when you log on.
+To change the login page to a different page, click on the green pushpin at the top right side of the browser window while on the desired page.)

+- Status: Gives the user the status of the Rack PDU and Network.
 The RPDU tab covers the status of alarms, groups, device, phase, bank, and environment.
-Network tab covers just the network.
-See "Status Tab" on page 109. - Control: The Control tab covers three topics: RPDU, Security and Network.
-Much more information is covered under each of these tabs and will be described in the Control tab section. - Configuration: The Configuration tab covers RPDU, Security, Network, Notification, General and Logs.
-Much more information is covered under each of these tabs and will be described in the Configuration tab section. - Tests: The Tests tab covers RPDU and Network.
+Network tab covers just the network. - Control: The Control tab covers three topics: RPDU, Security and Network.
+Much more information is covered under each of these tabs and will be described in the Control tab section. - Configuration: The Configuration tab covers RPDU, Security, Network, Notification, General Configuration: The Configuration tab covers RPDU, Security, Network, Notification, General the Configuration tab section. - Tests: The Tests tab covers RPDU and Network.
 The RPDU tab covers LCD Blink and the Network tab covers LED Blink.
 Both will be further described later in the Tests section of the document. - Logs: The Logs section covers: Event, Data and Firewall.
-The Event and Data tabs cover more information which will be further discussed later in the Logs section of the document. - About: The About section covers RPDU and Network, which will be further discussed later in the About section of the document.
+The Event and Data tabs cover more information which will be further discussed later in the Logs section of the document.

+About: The About section covers RPDU, Network, and Support which will be further discussed later in the About section of the document.